Marcroth0/canned-water/README.md

 The visitors are looking for a product that makes caring about the environment cool.

-## Design/Structure
+## Structure

 Apps and their core functionality:

-Checkout:
+Checkout:<br>
-Handle successful checkouts and saves order to userprofile, Validating checkout process,
+Handle successful checkouts and saves order to userprofile,<br>
+Validating checkout process,<br>
-Caches the cart and user data, returns error of unvalid
+Caches the cart and user data, returns error of unvalid<br>

-Connect:
+Connect:<br>
 View to let users send email to owner of site

-Home:
+Home:<br>
-A view to show individual product details through ajax A view for index
+A view to show individual product details through ajax<br>

-Products:
+A view for index<br>

+Products:<br>
-A view to show all products, including sorting and search queries A view to show individual product details
+A view to show all products, including sorting and search queries<br>
+A view to show individual product details<br>
-Add/delete user reviews
+Add/delete user reviews<br>
-add/edit/delete products
+add/edit/delete products<br>

-Profiles:
+Profiles:<br>
-Get and view userprofile including: Get and view order history Edit/add/delete Wishlist items.
+Get and view userprofile including: Get and view order history<br>

-Bag:
+Edit/add/delete Wishlist items.<br>

+Bag:<br>
-A view that renders the bag page
+A view that renders the bag page<br>
-Add a quantity of the specified product to the shopping bag Adjust the quantity of the specified product to the shopping bag Delete the item from the shopping bag
+Add a quantity of the specified product to the shopping bag<br>
+Adjust the quantity of the specified product to the shopping bag<br>

-Articles
+Delete the item from the shopping bag<br>

+Articles<br>
-  Add, edit, and delete Articles/blogs
+  Add, edit, and delete Articles/blogs<br>

 ### Databases:

 ### Models:

-Articles, Models Post:
+Articles, Models Post:<br>
-title: Stores title of article
+title: Stores title of article<br>
-author: Stores the author(ForeignKey) taken from User description = Stores the description of the Blog tied to user
+author: Stores the author(ForeignKey) taken from User<br>
+description = Stores the description of the Blog tied to user<br>
-image: Imagefield
+image: Imagefield<br>
-body: The content
+body: The content<br>
-date_published: Automatic date_published field
+date_published: Automatic date_published field<br>
-featured_articles: Boolean field, if true = featured.
+featured_articles: Boolean field, if true = featured.<br>

-Bag, Models Order/OrderlineItem:
+Bag, Models Order/OrderlineItem:<br>
 Stores all information about the order.
-The user information, such as address, email, phone number, address etcetera - order information including price + delivery, products and quantity, and a stripe_pid intent ID - ties all information to the user_profile.
+The user information, such as address, email, phone number,<br> address etcetera - order information including price + delivery, products and quantity, and a <br>stripe_pid intent ID - ties all information to the user_profile.

-Connect Models:
+Connect Models:<br>
-email Stores information about used email
+email Stores information about used email<br>
-title: Subject of email
+title: Subject of email<br>
-content: Content of email
+content: Content of email<br>

-Profile:
+Profile:<br>
-A user profile model for maintaining default delivery information(address, email, phone-number, etcetera) and order history
+A user profile model for maintaining default<br>
+delivery information(address, email, phone-number, etcetera) and order history<br>

-Review:
+Review:<br>
-product: Stores the product with the related name of 'reviews', connected to user - both in foreignkeys.
+product: Stores the product with the related name of 'reviews', connected to user - both in foreignkeys.<br>
-content: Stores content of review
+content: Stores content of review<br>
-stars: stores the rate
+stars: stores the rate<br>
-date_published: Stores when the review was published
+date_published: Stores when the review was published<br>

 Below is a diagram of the correlation between the models: